Shankhaprakshalana – Yogic Intestinal Cleanse

 The skin becomes clean and soft and various kinds of skin allergies and eczema are relieved, and can even disappear completely.

 The senses are sharpened to such a degree that they feel as though they were muffled, and have now been unwrapped.
-I will never forget the taste of that boiled carrot I ate after my first intestinal cleansing.
+I will never forget the taste of that boiled carrot I ate after my first intestinal cleanse.
 Its taste was more carrot-like than I had ever previously experienced.

 The effects, however, are not only physical, such as an improvement in taste and sight.
 When the coarse tensions are removed from the stomach and abdomen, you have the released energy at your disposal, and the body feels light and healthy.
 It becomes easier to calm down, something that facilitates the learning of yoga and meditation.

-The Water and Salt
+The water and salt

-The water for the intestinal cleansing must be physiological salt water, the same salt concentration as the body's own, 0.9%.
+The water for the intestinal cleanse must be physiological saline water, the same salt concentration as the body's own, 0.9%.
 This allows the water to leave the stomach more quickly, while maintaining the same osmotic pressure upon both sides of the intestinal wall.
 This means that the body neither absorbs nor yields salt or water in significant quantities; the saline water stays in the intestinal canal on its way down through the body and is evacuated through the rectum.

 The ease with which the water passes through the intestines is also dependent on the temperature of the water.
 It is perfect when it is like warm soup.

-The Procedure
+The procedure

 After the sixth glass, you begin to go to the toilet following the exercises.
 Gradually, as you drink more glasses and do the exercises, the water that is evacuated becomes lighter and contains fewer and fewer particles.
 Finally, it is almost as clear as the water you drink, and completely free from particles.

-The Exercises
+The exercises

-1/ The first exercise is a variation of The Palm Pose or Tadasana in Sanskrit.
+1. The first exercise is a variation of The Palm Pose or Tadasana in Sanskrit.

 Stand with the arms stretched over your head, and your hands clasped with the palms up.